shoelace-style/shoelace/docs/getting-started/form-controls.md

 ## Inline Form Validation

-You can switch from normal validation mode, where validation messages are presented by browser specific tooltips, to an inline validation mode where the validation messages are shown below the form fields, normally in red color.
+You can switch from normal validation mode, where validation messages are presented by browser specific tooltips, to an inline validation mode where the validation messages are displayed below the form fields, normally in red color.
-This can be achieved completely with customizations using CSS and JavaScript.
+This can be achieved completely in userland with customizations using CSS and JavaScript.
 Here's the same example as the previous one, but this time we use inline form validation.

 ```html preview